majdi82/jenkins/README.md

 # jenkins
-Vagrantfile to spinup jenkins project
+Vagrantfile to spinup a jenkins project you can use vagrantfile: vagrant up command